-Sam is a Partner and the Chief Operating Officer at Gilbert + Tobin.
+Sam is a partner and the Chief Operating Officer at Gilbert + Tobin.

 He is responsible for the firm’s operational functions and plays a leadership role in the development and implementation of the firm’s overall strategy.
-With a focus on technology and innovation, Sam drives the firm to challenge the status quo, particularly in relation to the delivery of legal services.
+With a focus on technology and innovation, Sam drives the firm to challenge the status quo, particularly in the delivery of legal services.

-Sam represents the firm on the board of LegalVision, a technology-based legal start-up which is partly owned by Gilbert + Tobin.
+Sam also represents the firm on the board of LegalVision, a technology-based legal start-up which is partly owned by Gilbert + Tobin.

 Sam has also worked as an executive at Aristocrat Leisure, National Australia Bank and as a partner at McKinsey & Company, where he served a range of clients in financial services, retail, agribusiness and telecommunications, with a focus on strategy and organisation.

 Sam has Economics and Law degrees from the University of Adelaide, and a Bachelor of Civil Law degree from the University of Oxford, where he studied as a Rhodes Scholar.